 Vinegar (Acetic Acid): Vinegar serves as a prevalent acidic element in pickling solutions.
 The acetic acid in vinegar not only enhances the flavor but also functions as a preservative by reducing the pH of the solution.
 This adjustment creates an environment that deters the proliferation of harmful microorganisms.

-Polysorbate 80: In pickling, this emulsifier is occasionally employed to avoid the clouding of brine solutions, aiding in maintaining the clarity of the liquid.
+Polysorbate 80: In pickling, this emulsifier is occasionally employed to avoid the clouding of brine solutions, aiding in maintaining the clarity of the liquid (check instructions).

 Sodium Benzoate: In certain pickling recipes, this preservative is utilized to hinder the development of yeast and mold, particularly in sweet pickles.